FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Sites/Quora.md

 ## Quora as Mathematical Learning Support

 Quora is a place to gain and share knowledge.
-It's a [[Web Based Learning]] platform to ask questions and connect with people who contribute unique insights and quality answers.
+It's a [[Web Based Learning]] platform to ask questions and connect with people who contribute unique insights and quality answers. [[Quora]] have a dedicated domain: https://mathquestions.quora.com/ for math learners.

 If someone is asking "How should I learn mathematics?" they might get a web result from Quora, where people from different parts of the world respond.
+It's a good platform to learn and share mathematical knowledges.

+In a study, authors examined the students' perceptions of effective mathematics instruction and instruction in general, they used data from social media platforms: Twitter and [[Quora]] [^2] .

 > [!quote]
 > In response to the question "How should I learn mathematics?"
 Matthew Geleta, who is a mathematician replied [^1] :